BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-frequency-filters.md

 With [LPF](https://doc.sccode.org/Classes/LPF.html) ``sclang`` offers a *second-order Butterworth lowpass filter*.
 Compared to a *first-order low pass filter*, a second-order low pass filter has two stages.
-In principle the gain in amplitude over frequncies has a steeper slope.
+In principle, the gain in amplitude over frequencies has a steeper slope.

 ```{admonition} Second-order Butterworth Lowpass Filter
 :name: remark-second-order-lowpass-filter